Business Taxes and Filing Status Changes

 Your Growing Business

-As your business grows, a qualified tax professional is probably one of your most valuable advisors.
-They can help you assess your current situation, and help you project potential changes in your tax filing status as your business grows.
+As your business grows, a tax professional can be one of your most helpful advisors.
+They can look at your current situation and help you plan for how your taxes might change in the future.

 Changing your federal tax filing status with the IRS often requires no change in business entity type or your registration with Secretary of State.
 They are separate, and the Corporation Division cannot provide any tax advice.